 Paul Maheke (b.
 1985, Brive-la-Gaillarde, France) lives and works in London.
 Previous solo exhibitions include Acqua Alta, Galerie Sultana, Paris; What Flows Through and Across, Assembly Point, London; In Me Everything is Already Flowing, Center, Berlin (all 2017); and I Lost Track of the Swarm, South London Gallery (2016).
 Selected group exhibitions include (X) A Fantasy, David Roberts Art Foundation, London; Ten Days Six Nights, Tate Modern, London; Diaspora Pavilion, 57th Venice Biennale, Italy; Posthuman Complicities, Akademie der Künste, Vienna (all 2017); Seeking After *deep within*, Grand Union, Birmingham; and Ways of Living, David Roberts Art Foundation, London (all 2016).

-Paul Maheke's exhibition at Chisenhale Gallery is supported by Joe & Marie Donnelly.
+Paul Maheke's exhibition at Chisenhale Gallery is supported by Fluxus Art Projects and Joe & Marie Donnelly.
 With additional support from the Paul Maheke Supporters Circle.

 Chisenhale Gallery’s Commissions Programme 2017-19 is supported by the LUMA Foundation.

 Chisenhale Gallery’s Curatorial Trainee Programme 2016-18 is supported by Sirine and Ahmad Abu Ghazaleh.